it-gro/hugo-theme-w3css-basic/exampleSite/content/pages/showcase/image-processing-with-hugo/index.md

 ---

 Image page resources can be resized and cropped.
-This theme provides a shortcode `res-figure`  for resource image processing.

 <!--more-->

+This theme provides a shortcode `res-figure`  for page resource image processing.

 # Demo /* Resize 150x
 {{< w3-code >}}